ngamiga@gmail.com

 • Some software issue I’v heard

 I always liked the goals of this project and the What If, Motoroal kept developing the 68K platform its presents.
-The only thing that slightly put me off it was the price and software support (the software support seem to have improved in terms of stabilities, which is good to see.
+The only thing that puts me off is it price and software support (the software support seem to have improved in terms of stabilities, which is good to see, but there still can some issue).

 A1200NG